Will you get me a book deal?

 Can you help me send out my project to agents?

 Should we decide to work together for the long haul, I will gladly talk to you about sending out your project.
 While I can’t put you in direct contact with literary agents, I will review your query letter.
-If you’d like me to make suggestions about strategy, I would want to wait until I see the full results of our work together, and this could require several rounds of edits.
+If you’d like me to make suggestions about strategy, I would want to wait until I see the full results of our work together, and this could require a few rounds of edits.
 If I truly feel that your manuscript is ready to submit to agents, I will make this clear but still provide edits to help make it the best it can be.
 Of course, if you’re really eager to find out if your work can sell as is, you should feel free to query agents at any time, even if my feedback suggests otherwise.
-You never know when you will be snapped up!

 Would you be willing to work on commission, like an agent?
 Can’t you just be my agent?